thiagobien/ACL/workshop/10_Unbreakable_Delivery_Pipeline/02_Simulate_Early_Pipeline_Break/README.md

 ## Step 4: Follow the Jenkins Build Pipelines
 1. Open the current build by clicking on the **#no**.
-1. In the consolue output wait for *Starting building: k8s-deploy-staging* and click on that link.
+1. In the Console Output wait for *Starting building: k8s-deploy-staging* and click on that link.
 1. The pipeline should fail due to a too high response time.
 1. Click on **Performance Report** to see the average response time of the URI: *_cart - add to cart*